 Andrea is a seasoned communications, operations, and administrative professional with experience in healthcare and technical industries, higher education, and executive level corporate management.
 She has the ability to build strong partnerships among numerous corporate, non-profit, educational, and government industries.
 Andrea recently retired as COO of Integrity Transformation/Westside Works, and her previous positions with Spelman College, Georgia Tech and an international commodities trading company have benefitted from her administrative/ operations and relationship management skills.
 She has served on dozens of boards and has helped create foundations and non-profit groups, both within the Metro Atlanta area and in her Cobb County community.

-As Director of Operations with Partners in Change, Andrea is part of the executive team that guides the day-to-day response of PIC to our Members and Partners.
-Andrea manages relationships with community partner organizations and other interested entities.
-She supervises our Coach Coordinators and directs connectivity with resource agencies and employers.
+As Director of Community Partnerships with Partners in Change, Andrea is part of the executive team that guides the day-to-day response of PIC to our Members and Partners.
+Andrea establishes and manages relationships with community partner organizations, schools and other interested entities.
+She works closely with the organizations’ point people to encourage recruitment of new Members.
+In addition, she directs connectivity with resource agencies and employers.

 Andrea is originally from Chicago and has lived in Cobb County for 21 years.
 She has served her community by sitting on the executive board of her Homeowner's Association and creating a neighborhood watch program.